 Pirouette Records RFM 54

-I can't find a release date for this album, but would guess 1960.
+I can't find a release date for this album, but my guess would be 1960.
 A while back I blogged an album on the TIME label featuring the same title and stylistically similar cover art.
 I have to assume that one label was following the others lead.
-In this case, many of the songs lead in with ping-pong percussion, an effect Enoch Light ran with in the early 60s.
+In this case, many of the songs lead in with ping-pong percussion, an effect Enoch Light developed in the early 60s.

 No artists are credited.
 There really isn't much percussion other than the ping-pong effect.
 And the percussion effects are only found on side one.
 Apparently that's was all the budget called for.
 Side two features no percussion at all.